The Hidden Power of Normalization Layers in Neural Networks: Exponential Capacity Control: Benefits in generalization and training

 \subsection{Generalization ability of normalized DNNs}

 We next discuss the consequences about generalization ability of normalized models.
 As indicated before, a normalizer can make the Lipschitz constant of a model much smaller.
 This is an important capacity control.
-This section shows how Lipschitz control can translate into generalization improvement.
-Such a control can help a model generalize better.
+This section shows why Lipschitz control can translate into generalization improvement.